-- Control Your Blood Sugar.
+- Control Blood Sugar.
 Over time, high blood sugar can damage the kidneys.
 If you’ve been diagnosed with diabetes, prediabetes or metabolic syndrome, manage your blood sugar as instructed by your physician.

-A registered dietitian nutritionist can help you develop an eating and exercise plan that is right for you, while helping you reduce your risk for kidney disease.
+A registered dietitian nutritionist can help you develop an eating plan that is right for you, while helping you reduce your risk for kidney disease.
 Use the Find a Nutrition Expert tool to locate an RDN in your area.

 Find a Nutrition Expert